• Home

 Binance, however, appears to be reneging on its promise.
 According to multiple sources and internal documents viewed by Fortune, investigators on the company’s compliance team uncovered evidence that entities tied to Iran had received more than $1 billion through the exchange from March 2024 through August 2025, in potential violation of sanctions laws.
 The transactions routed through Binance using the stablecoin Tether on a blockchain known as Tron.

-After the investigators surfaced the findings through internal reports, at least five were fired starting in late 2025, according to the sources, who spoke with Fortune on the condition of anonymity due to fear of legal repercussions.
+After the investigators surfaced the findings through internal reports, at least five were fired starting in late 2025, according to the sources, who spoke with Fortune on the condition of anonymity owing to fear of legal repercussions.
 At least three of the investigators came from law enforcement backgrounds in Europe and Asia.
 Several held leadership roles at Binance and were in charge of special and global financial investigations, including those related to sanction evasions and counter-terror financing.

 The exact reason for their firings could not be determined.
 Several of the former staffers publicly announced they were leaving Binance on LinkedIn and did not specify the circumstances of their departure.
 Each of them declined to comment.
+Subsequent to publication of this article, Binance stated no investigators had been fired for reporting potential sanctions violations, and that, “Following internal review, and based on the advice of qualified legal counsel, we found no evidence that Binance violated applicable sanctions laws in connection with the activity referenced.”

-And, beyond the firings of the investigators, at least four top compliance staff have left or been pushed out over the past three months, according to the sources and publicly available information.
+And beyond the firings of the investigators, at least four top compliance staff have left or been pushed out over the past three months, according to the sources and publicly available information.

 The timing of the firings coincides with a number of U.S. political developments that benefited Binance.
 Those include President Donald Trump’s rollback of crypto oversight and his decision in October to grant Zhao a pardon for his 2023 guilty plea.
-The pardon came after Zhao’s team hired lobbyists in Washington, D.C. and after Binance helped the Trump family’s crypto project, World Liberty Financial, launch its own stablecoin.
+The pardon came after Zhao’s team hired lobbyists in Washington, D.C., and after Binance helped the Trump family’s crypto project, World Liberty Financial, launch its own stablecoin.

 “As a matter of policy, we cannot comment on ongoing investigations.
-Binance is committed to complying with all applicable sanctions laws and regulations in the markets where it operates,” a Binance spokesperson said in a statement, adding the company cannot comment on specific personnel cases and that employees who breach company policy are subject to dismissal.
+Binance is committed to complying with all applicable sanctions laws and regulations in the markets where it operates,” a Binance spokesperson said in a statement, adding that the company cannot comment on specific personnel cases and that employees who breach company policy are subject to dismissal.

 “We continue to work closely with law enforcement partners to protect our users and the wider ecosystem.
 Our core expertise and teams driving these efforts remain in place,” the statement continued.